kcaisley/kcaisley/misc/hdl21.md

 # But now I should look at BAG2 and BAG3 XBase generators:

-I need to spend more time studying the two slide decks that are open.z
+I need to spend more time studying the two slide decks that are open.